-- questions concerning accountability, legitimacy, transparency, democracy
+- normative questions: accountability, legitimacy, transparency, democracy

-- policy areas, from the CAP and Structural Funds to CFSP and economic governance
+- policy areas: from the CAP and Structural Funds to CFSP and economic governance

 We aim to engage academics and researchers, including doctoral students, EU officials, policy practitioners and civil society in our debates and collaborative research projects.
 Some members have been recipients of a postgraduate research grant on public finance awarded by European University Institute and European Court of Auditors.